Jiefei-Wang/SharedObject/README.md

 x2
 #> [1] 0 0 3 4
 ```
-This flexibility provide us a way to do safe operations during the computation and return the results without memory duplication.
+This flexibility provides a way to do safe operations during the computation and return the results without memory duplication.

 ### Warning
 If a high-precision value is assigned to a low-precision shared object(E.g. assigning a numeric value to an integer shared object), an implicit type conversion will be triggered for correctly storing the change.
 The resulting object would be a regular R object, not a shared object.
 Therefore, the change will not be broadcasted even if the copy-on-write feature is off.
 Users should be cautious with the data type that a shared object is using.

-## shared copy
+## Shared copy
 The options `sharedCopy` determines if the duplication of a shared object is still a shared object.
 For example

 ```r